keiveulbugs/Dexscreener_pricebot/README.md

 The bot will ask on startup the bot secret, but you can also set it using a `.env` with `DEXSCREENER_BOT` as variable name.

+## Good to know
+- The bot will take the pair with the most volume based on the smart contract address of a token
+- The bot was written in a single evening, so don't get your hopes up.
+- Clippy is set to pedantic to avoid bad code.
+But it whines about everything, so have allowed quite a bit (i.e. struct names being too similar to filenames)
+- I haven't run the bot in production yet, but am confident that it will run better than the previous one.
+- All rights are reserved to Dexscreener.com